bdurand/support_table_data/README.md

 Enhancing the `db:migrate` task also ensures that local development environments will stay up to date.

+## Testing

 You should also call `SupportTableData.sync_all!` before running your test suite.
 It should be called once in test suite setup code before any tests are run.
+This will vary depending on what method you are using for clearing data from the database between tests.

+There may be issues finding all support tables automatically in a test environment.
+For instance, in a Rails application, eager loading is disabled in test mode by default.
+The `sync_all!` method will try to discover all support table model that need to be synced by guessing which classes should exist based on the names of the data files.
+If any data models are missed, you can pass the classes in as arguments to `sync_all!`.

 ## Installation